 Here at the Data Science Melbourne Meetup group, we’re always looking for ways to help our growing data science community.
-Our latest initiative is an Internship Program: a mechanism by which to connect employers with novice data scientists who are seeking practical work experience.
-We launched this program at our inaugural conference in May 2016 and have since run 3 rounds, with over 35 interns being placed so far.
+One initiative is an Internship Program: a mechanism by which to connect employers with data scientists who are seeking practical work experience.
+We launched this program at our inaugural conference in May 2016 and have since run 4 rounds, with over 60 interns being placed so far.

 Why take on an intern?